Science education: Science Education and Common Core

-Common Core education standards emphasize on reading, writing, and communication skills.
+Common Core education standards emphasize reading, writing, and communication skills.
 The purpose of these standards for English and Mathematics was to create measurable goals for student learning that are aligned with the standards in place in other nations, such that students in the United States become prepared to succeed at a global level.
 It is meant to set standards for academics that are rigorous in nature and prepare students for higher education.
 It is also outlined that students with disabilities must be properly accommodated for under Common Core standards via an Individualized Education Plan (IEP).
 Under these standards, the comprehension of scientific writing has become an important skill for students to learn through textbooks.

 Science Education Strategies

 Evidence suggests, however, that students learn science more effectively under hands-on, activity and inquiry based learning, rather than learning from a textbook.
 It has been seen that students, in particular those with learning disabilities, perform better on unit tests after learning science through activities, rather than textbook-based learning.
 Thus, it is argued that science is better learned through experiential activities.
 Additionally, it has reported that students, specifically those with learning disabilities, prefer and feel that they learn more effectively through activity-based learning.
 Information like this can help inform the way science is taught and how it can be taught most effectively for students of all abilities.
 The laboratory is a foundational example of hands-on, activity-based learning.
 In the laboratory, students use materials to observe scientific concepts and phenomena.
 The laboratory in science education can include multiple different phases.
 These phases include planning and design, performance, and analysis and interpretation.
 It is believed by many educators that laboratory work promotes their students' scientific thinking, problem solving skills, and cognitive development.
 Since 1960, instructional strategies for science education have taken into account Jean Piaget's developmental model, and therefore started introducing concrete materials and laboratory settings, which required students to actively participate in their learning.